 • 6.
 I have just moved to North Dakota.
 How do I get a North Dakota title and license plates in my name?

-• Out-of-state title must be submitted with completed application.
-If vehicle is financed we must have a completed application form, with name and mailing address of lienholder, loan account number, and copy of the out of state registration.
+- If the vehicle is financed and you do not have a title, we must have a completed and signed application SFN 2872 with owner information, vehicle information, odometer reading for vehicles 20 model years or newer, name and mailing address of the lienholder, and copy of the out-of-state registration.
 Any motor vehicle excise, use, or sales tax paid at the time of purchase will be credited.

 • 7.
 What is the law concerning tinted windows on vehicles?

 An individual may not operate a motor vehicle with any object, material, or tinting displayed, affixed, or applied on the front windshield or any window unless the object, material, or tinting in conjunction with the windshield upon which it is displayed, affixed, or applied has a light transmittance of at least seventy percent (70%).
 This does not apply to windows behind the operator if the vehicle is equipped with outside mirrors on both sides that meet the requirements (39-21-38 & 39-21-39 NDCC).